antonlydell/Pandemy/docs/source/getting_started/overview.rst

 Save a DataFrame to a table
 ---------------------------

-Let's create a new SQLite database and save a DataFrame to it.
+Let's create a new SQLite database and save a :class:`pandas.DataFrame` to it.

 .. only:: builder_html